D-Sven/EDFZ-custom-scenery/README.md

             shared models, the original tower building and hangars multiple parking positions
-            osm-2-city-buildings for the city of Mainz (Installation described below) For gliders: AI-Towplane-scenario from 26L + AI-thermals for crosscountry-flights
+            osm-2-city-buildings for the city of Mainz (Installation described below) new Layout and shared models for ETOU, Wiesbaden AAF For gliders: AI-Towplane-scenario from 26L + AI-thermals for crosscountry-flights

 INSTALLATION: Add the folder /EDFZ-custom-scenery/ and /EDFZ-custom-scenery/osm2city/ (optional)